Funerals and Memorial Services

 Memorial Garden of Remembrance

 We do however have a Memorial Garden of Remembrance where small Memorial Stones can be installed should you wish.
-Please ask Ian Davies or one of our Churchwardens about this.
+Please ask the Parish Priest or one of our Churchwardens about this.

 The site and confines of the Garden of Remembrance is the land adjacent to the North Wall and South Wall of Whitburn Parish churchyard.
 It avoids areas under existing trees and includes two spaces; one on each wall.